Alexdalegend/MAMOC/content/post/NEUROEV/index.md

     return statistics.mean(fitnesses)
 ```
 ### Results
 After running NEAT on the new Novelty based fitness function a solution is found to the problem after just 4284 generations (shown in the video below).
 Although the computational cost is slightly higher than the previous rolling windows approach ($\\approx 5s\\,$ vs $\\approx 1s\\,$), Novelty search took almost 10 times less generations to converge to a solution that travels double the distance of the rolling window approach. **Thefore, Novelty Search dramatically outperformed the basic NEAT implementation** Below, it can be seen that the final model's behaviour is considerably more complex, utilising more motor joints meaning the algorithm has incentivised learning more complex but meaningful behaviour as desired.
+Furthermore, in comparison to the distance based approach previously we can see a much more diverse set of optimal architectures being explored by the algorithm.
 {{< video library="true" src="NEUROEV/Walker.mp4" controls="yes" >}}
 {{< video library="true" src="NEUROEV/nov-236-1600.mp4" controls="yes" >}}